redteaminterac/pe4shell/README.md

 # pe4shell
-- Portable HTTP/S reverse shell for Windows to be connected to metasploit
+- Portable TCP, HTTP/S reverse shell for Windows to be connected to Netcat and Metasploit.